Indigenous Fire and Rescue Employment Strategy (IFARES)

-Fire & Rescue NSW (FRNSW) is proud to have Indigenous Australians serving as both permanent and retained (on-call) firefighters.
+Fire and Rescue NSW (FRNSW) is proud to have Indigenous Australians serving as both permanent and retained (on-call) firefighters.

-Working in partnership with the Aboriginal Learning Circle TAFE SWSi, FRNSW offers a unique opportunity for Aboriginal and/or Torres Strait Islander people to gain a recognised qualification and an insight into FRNSW through the IFARES program.
+Working in partnership with the Aboriginal Learning Centre TAFE NSW, FRNSW offers a unique opportunity for Aboriginal and/or Torres Strait Islander people to gain a recognised qualification and an insight into FRNSW through the IFARES program.

 IFARES is a six-month block release program designed to increase the skills and knowledge of intelligent, fit, health and community-minded Aboriginal and Torres Strait Islander men and women interested in becoming FRNSW firefighters.

 Candidates will complete a Certificate IV in Fitness while engaging in simulated training activities unique to FRNSW.
 At the end of the program, candidates will commence the recruitment process to become a permanent firefighter.
 FRNSW always strongly encourages women to apply.